 Karen Rundlet joined Knight Foundation in November 2015.

-She is a director in the Journalism Program.
-Rundlet works to identify methods, models, programs and projects that will lead to a financially sustainable future for local news, as well as prepare leaders who will manage, partner and serve diverse, digital teams and audiences.
-Her portfolio includes grantees such as City Bureau, NewsMatch, Sahan Journal, and Solutions Journalism Network.
+She is Senior Director for the Journalism Program.
+In her role, Rundlet invests in methods that support a financially sustainable future for local news.
+Under her leadership, Knight has invested in programs that prepare leaders to manage, partner and serve diverse, digital teams and audiences.
+Her portfolio includes grantees such as City Bureau/Documenters, NewsMatch, Sahan Journal, Solutions Journalism Network and Military Veterans in Journalism.

 She earned a bachelor of arts degree from Georgetown University and was a Maynard Institute fellow.